jonnonz1/nz-statute-book/acts/public/1977/reserves-act-1977.md

 (3) The powers of leasing conferred on an administering body by this section shall, with respect to any local purpose reserve which is not vested in an administering body, be exercised by the Commissioner.

 ### 61A Leases in respect of reserves for aerodrome purposes
-Nothing in this Act shall prevent any airport authority (as defined in the Airport Authorities Act 1966) from exercising the powers conferred by section 6 of that Act in respect of any reserve vested in that authority as a local purpose reserve for aerodrome purposes.
+(1) Nothing in this Act shall prevent any airport authority (as defined in the Airport Authorities Act 1966) from exercising the powers conferred by section 6 of that Act in respect of any reserve vested in that authority as a local purpose reserve for aerodrome purposes.
+(2) Nothing in this Act prevents an airport authority (as defined in the Airport Authorities Act 1966) or an airport operator (as defined in section 5 of the Civil Aviation Act 2023) from granting a lease of any land vested in that airport authority or airport operator as a local purpose reserve for aerodrome purposes or from exercising the powers conferred by section 6(3) of the Airport Authorities Act 1966 or section 233 of the Civil Aviation Act 2023, as the case may be, in respect of the reserve.

 ### 62 Powers of Commissioner
 (1) The powers, functions, and duties conferred and imposed on an administering body by this Act shall, with respect to any reserve which is not under the control and management of an administering body, be exercised and performed by the Commissioner, who shall have and may exercise over the reserve all the powers of an administering body.